ICB-DCM/cOmicsArt/docs/code-and-data/examples.md

 ### Altering Thresholds

-In many cases, we have to adjust the pvalue threshold or the log2 fold change threshold, deteriming the significance of the data points.
+In many cases, we have to adjust the pvalue threshold or the log2 fold change threshold, determining the significance of the data points.
 In the code, the thresholds are defined in lines 194 + 195.
-They originally use the vales stored from the application, but we can insert our own values.
+They originally use the vales stored from the application, but we can change to new values, without the need to go back to cOmicsArt.

 <div style="display: flex; align-items: center; justify-content: center;">